Green group — WORDS PRONOUNCED DIFFERENT WAYS AS PROPER NOUNS

 Actually belongs to: PICK-UP ___

-while sticks can be used in pottery, this word is actually part of a phrase like 'pick-up sticks'
+while sticks can be used in pottery, in this context it refers to pick-up sticks, a game

 Seems like it belongs to: WALLOP